Travel Expenses (Outside of Canada)

 Are travel expenses outside Canada CRA eligible?

 Yes.
-As a general rule, eligible medical expenses under the METC are not restricted to those paid in Canada or for medical services provided in Canada, per paragraph 1.12 of Income Tax Folio S1-F1-C1.
-However, the underlying medical service itself must independently qualify under the applicable provision of subsection 118.2(2).
-Travel costs to reach that treatment outside Canada follow the same 40 km and 80 km rules under paragraphs 118.2(2)(g) and (h) as domestic travel.
+CRA-eligible medical expenses are not restricted to services provided in Canada.
+The underlying medical service must independently qualify, and travel costs to reach treatment outside Canada follow the same 40 km and 80 km rules as domestic travel.
 Because a Health Spending Account reimburses CRA-eligible medical expenses, travel expenses for qualifying out-of-country medical services are eligible for HSA reimbursement.

 What Qualifies